apache/maven-resolver/src/site/markdown/expected-checksums.md

 Resolver has broadened the "obtain" step for "expected" checksum with two new strategies, so the three expected checksum kinds in transport are: "Provided", "Remote Included" and "Remote External".
-All these strategies represent the source of "expected" checksum as explained above, but it differs **how** Resolver obtains these.
+All these strategies provide the source of "expected" checksum, but it differs **how** Resolver obtains these.

-The **Provided** kind of expected checksums are "provided" to resolver by some alternative means, possibly ahead of any transport operation.
-There is an SPI interfacce that users may implement, to have own ways to provide checksums to resolver, or, may use out of the box implementation, that simply delegates call to "trusted checksums" (more about them later).
+The new **Provided** kind of expected checksums are "provided" to resolver by some alternative means, possibly ahead of any transport operation.
+There is an SPI interfacce that users may implement, to have own ways to provide checksums to resolver, or, may use out of the box implementation, that simply delegates to "trusted checksums" (more about them later).

-The **Remote Included** checkums are "included" by remote party in some way, most typically in their response.
+The new **Remote Included** checksums are in some way "included" by remote party, typically in their response.
 Since advent of modern Repository Managers, most of them already sends checksums (usually the "standard" SHA-1 and MD5) in their response headers.
-Moreover, Maven Central, and even Google Mirror of Maven Central sends these as well.
-By extracting these checksums from response, we can get hashes that were provided by remote repository along with it' content.
+Moreover, Maven Central, and even Google Mirror of Maven Central sends them as well.
+By extracting these checksums from response, we can get hashes that were provided by remote repository along with its content.

 Finally, the **Remote External** checksums are the classic checksums we all know: They are laid down next to Artifact files (hence "external") on remote repository (hence "remote"), according to remote repository layout.
-To obtain Remote External checksum, a HTTP request is made toward remote repository.
+To obtain Remote External checksum, an HTTP GET request is required.

-During single artifact retrieval, these strategies are executed in above specified order, and only if current strategy has "no answer", the next strategy is tried.
-Hence, if resolver is able to get "expected" checksum from Provided Checksum Source, the Remote Included and Remote External sources will not be invoked at all.
+During single artifact retrieval, these strategies are executed in above specified order, and only if current strategy has "no answer", the next strategy is attempted.
+Hence, if resolver is able to get "expected" checksum from Provided Checksum Source, the Remote Included and Remote External sources will not be used at all.

 The big win here is that by obtaining hashes using "Remote Included" and not by "Remote External" strategy, we can halve the count of HTTP requests to download an Artifact.